LaravelDaily/Booking-Com-Simulation-Laravel/course/07-property-search-json-transforming.md

 }
 ```

 Looks complex, doesn't it?
-This is what I came up with, after a few rewrites, maybe you would have even better solution.
+This is what I came up with, after a few rewrites, maybe you would have an even better solution.

 A few things to explain here:

-- I created a separate `hasManyThrough()` relationship to beds, for more convenient query like `$this->beds`, read about HasManyThrough in [Laravel docs](https://laravel.com/docs/10.x/eloquent-relationships#has-many-through)
+- I created a separate `hasManyThrough()` relationship to beds, for a more convenient query like `$this->beds`, read about HasManyThrough in [Laravel docs](https://laravel.com/docs/10.x/eloquent-relationships#has-many-through)
-- When we query that Collection, I use `groupBy()` method on the Collection, to have them grouped by type.
-And then if it's one type - then just show that type as string, otherwise - do a `foreach` loop to contatenate the final string
+- When we query that Collection, I use the `groupBy()` method on the Collection, to have them grouped by type.
+And then if it's one type - then just show that type as a string, otherwise - do a `foreach` loop to concatenate the final string
 - For pluralizing, I use `str($string)->plural($number)` Laravel helper, which would transform `str("bed")->plural(2)` into `beds`

 This is the result in Postman: